Echoviax/wayfinder/README.md

 2. **Wayfinder.Core.dll** (Provided in the Wayfinder folder of the latest release)
 3. **HarmonyLib** (Provided in the Wayfinder folder of the latest release)

-Create a new C# Class Library project, reference the required DLLs, and create a class that implements `IWayfinderMod` (`using Wayfinder.API`).
+Create a new C# Class Library project, reference the required DLLs, and create a class that implements `IWayfinderMod`/`IConfigurableMod` (`using Wayfinder.API`).

-### The `IWayfinderMod` Interface
+### The Mod Interfaces

-Your main mod class must implement this interface.
-Wayfinder will automatically scan your `.dll` for any class using this interface and load it.
+Your main mod class must implement either `IWayfinderMod` or `IConfigurableMod`, depending on if you will need a config.
+This can be changed at any time.
+Wayfinder will automatically scan your `.dll` for any class using either of these interfaces and load it.
-If you don't reference `IWayfinderMod`, then your mod **will not load**.
+If you don't implement an interface, then your mod **will not load**.

 ### Metadata Properties
 These properties are read by the Wayfinder UI to display your mod to the player.
+* `string ID { get; }`: The unique identifier for your mod.
+General format is `com.yourname.modname`. **DO NOT** change this after your first publish, or users will lose all saved settings!
 * `string Name { get; }`: The display name of your mod.
 Keep it relatively short so it fits in the menu
 * `string Description { get; }`: A brief explanation of what your mod does.
 This is displayed as a tooltip when the player hovers over your mod in the menu.
 Consider a sentence or 2
 * `string Version { get; }`: Your mod's current version (ex., `"1.0.0"`)